JoeyMckenzie/joeymckenzie.tech/content/2024/dapper-relations-multi-mapping-with-record-types.md

 Employees: [Sam Adams, Sam Adams] // Oh no, duplicate employees!
 ```

-So we've gotta problem.
-Our multi-mapping closure pushed in the same employee twice, because we had two rows returned
+So we've got ourselves a problem.
+Our multi-mapping closure pushed in the same employee twice, because we had two rows
+returned
 as we `JOIN`ed on the beers table that had multiple beers associated to the brewery with only one employee (talk about
 bootstrapping your business).

-We've gotta few options here to combat this scenario to guarantee that we're only ever returned unique beers and
+We have a few options here to combat this scenario to guarantee that we're only ever returned unique beers and
 employees
 mapped back to the brewery aggregate model:

 - Check if the employee/beer already exists in the current list of beers/employees that are mapped to the brewery
   aggregate
 - Use `record` types

 Let's pretend it 2017 and we don't have record types just yet.
 If we take option 1, we'll probably want an equality
-contract in place on our `Employee` model so we can use a `.Contains()` with the comparer.
+contract in place on our `Employee` model, so we can use a `.Contains()` with the comparer.
+While we _could_ just use a
+string comparison directly within the multi-mapping action on the names and brewery ID, equality contracts are a bit
+more
+robust allowing us to reuse the value equality logic elsewhere in our applications.
 Implementing
 the `IEquatable<Employee>` contract would have our `Employee` now looking something like:

 ```csharp